Preparation and Processing of Queries

 The Right to Raise Questions and Seek Answers

 Any member of the church, or any congregation, has a right to raise questions and concerns that relate to the Christian life or to the mission and work of the church.
-Counsel and help may be sought from the pastor or the local church board, the district executive or the district board or commissions, the Mission and Ministry Board (formerly General Board), or the Church of the Brethren staff (formerly General Board staff).
+Counsel and help should be sought from the pastor or the local church board, the district executive or the district board or commissions, the Mission and Ministry Board, or the Church of the Brethren staff.
 When an adequate and satisfactory answer to an important question cannot be found in any of the above channels, a query may be formulated to go to Conference.

 Types of Questions That May Go to Conference for Consideration

 Distinction should be made between different types of questions and concerns.
 Legislative action by the highest deliberative assembly of the church is necessary in answering some questions, but many of them can be dealt with more effectively in other ways.

 - Changes in church polity will always need to be made through legislative action.
 Questions of this nature and suggestions for change should receive extensive study by the local congregation, the district, and the General Offices before being brought before the Annual Conference.

 - Statements on the Christian life and witness, moral problems and positions are usually intended to influence personal and group habits of thought and action.
 We believe education and motivation are more effective than legislation in dealing with this type of issue.
 The Mission and Ministry Board and the Church of the Brethren staff are constantly working in these areas and have available literature and program resources.
 All available information on any such questions should be carefully studied before formulating a query to Conference.
 Legislative action on such issues should be used with restraint.